St George's Church, Poynton: Interior

 Inside the church is a three-bay arcade carried on octagonal piers.
 In the chancel are a stone sedilia and piscina.
 The stained glass in the east and southeast windows is by O'Connor (probably Arthur).
 At the east end of the north aisle is a window dating from about 1866 by John Adam Heaton.
 A window in the southwest of the church dating from about 1935 was designed by Edwin Wright, and commemorates the Mothers' Union.
 The two-manual organ was built in 1972 by Smethurst of Manchester, replacing a three-manual 19th-century organ by Nicholson and Lord that had been rebuilt by Austin Jones of Pendleton in 1925.
 There is a ring of six bells, all cast in 1887 by John Taylor & Co of Loughborough.
 There is a further, unused, bell dating from 1835 by Thomas Mears II at the Whitechapel Bell Foundry.

 External features

-The churchyard contains the war graves of ten British service personnel, three of World War I and seven of World War II.
+The churchyard contains Poynton’s War Memorial Cross and the war graves of ten British service personnel, three from World War I and seven from World War II.